AbleOpus/NinjaWordsApi/README.md

 The data break down is simple and resembles how data is displayed on the site:

--Term
+Term<br/>
-  -Text
+-Text<br />
-  -Entries
+-Entries<br />
-  -Synonyms
+-Synonyms<br />
 -Defined

--Entry
+Entry<br />
-  -Definition
+-Definition<br />
-  -Example
+-Example<br />
-  -Category
+-Category<br />

-  #Note Entries are listed under a single category on the site, but for the sake of usability I have specified the category for each entry.
+>Note Entries are listed under a single category on the site, but for the sake of usability I have specified the category for each entry.

 #Usage
-Using the lib is simple, all of the methods exposed are in the "Ninja" class and are static.
+Using the lib is simple, all of the methods exposed are in the static class "Ninja".
 Be sure to handle the potential WebException web dependant methods.

 To get definitions for terms: